Careers & Post 16

 The eight Gatsby Benchmarks are:

-Every school and college should have an embedded programme of career education and guidance that is known and understood by pupils, parents, teachers and employers.
+A stable careers programme | Every schoool and college should have an embedded programme of career education and guidance that is known and understood by studetns, parents, teachers, governors and employers. |

-Every pupil, and their parents, should have access to good-quality information about future study options and labour market opportunities.
-They will need the support of an informed adviser to make best use of available information.
+Learning from career and labour market information | Every student, and their parents, should have access to good quality information about future study options and labour market opportunities.
+They will need the support of an informed adviser to make the best use of available information. |

-Pupils have different career guidance needs at different stages.
-Opportunities for advice and support need to be tailored to the needs of each pupil.
-A school’s careers programme should embed equality and diversity considerations throughout.
+Addressing the needs of each student | Students have different career guidance needs at different stages.
+Opportnities for advice and support need to be tailored to the needs of each student.
+A school's careers programme should embed equality and diversity considerations throughout. |

-All teachers should link curriculum learning with careers.
-For example, STEM subject teachers should highlight the relevance of STEM subjects for a wide range of future career paths.
+Linking curriculum learning to careers | All teachers should link curriculum learning with careers, STEM subject teachers should highlight the relevance of STEM subjects for a wide range of future career paths. |

-Every pupil should have multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace.
-This can be through a range of enrichment activities including visiting speakers, mentoring and enterprise schemes.
+Encounters with employers and employees | Every student should have multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace.
+This can be through a range of enrichment activities including visiting speakers, mentoring and enterprise schemes. |

-Every pupil should have first-hand experiences of the workplace through work visits, work shadowing and/or work experience to help their exploration of career opportunities, and expand their networks.
+Experiences of wokrplaces | Every student should have first-hand experience of the workplace through work visits, work shawoding and/or work experience to help their exploration of career opportunities, and expand their networks. |

-All pupils should understand the full range of learning opportunities that are available to them.
-This includes both academic and vocational routes and learning in schools, colleges, universities and in the workplace.
+Encounters with Further and Higher Education | All students should understand the full range of learning opportunities that are available to them.
+This includes both academic and vocational routes and learning in schools, colleges, universities and in the workplace. |

-Every pupil should have opportunities for guidance interviews with a careers adviser, who could be internal (a member of school staff) or external, provided they are trained to an appropriate level.
+Personal guidance | Every student should have opportunities for uidance interviews with a career adviser, who could be internal (a member of school staff) or external, provided they are trained to an appropriate level.
 These should be available whenever significant study or career choices are being made.
-They should be expected for all pupils but should be timed to meet their individual needs.
+They should be expected for all students but should be timed to meet their individual needs. |